Home / Study Tours / Social Cohesion / Social Cohesion in Erfurt and Frankfurt

 Social Cohesion in Erfurt and Frankfurt

-On the afternoon of June 9, 2024, the third cohort of the American Council on Germany’s Study Tour on Cohesion gathered in Erfurt.
+On the afternoon of June 9, 2024, the third cohort of the American Council on Germany’s Study Tour on Social Cohesion gathered in Erfurt.
 The cohort consisted of ten American and ten German young professionals, all of whom are committed to making society more equitable.
 That same day, Germany voted in the European Parliamentary elections, and the results would be discussed throughout the week.

 Seated around a dinner table, the group of American and German young professionals, united by their commitment to societal equity, found an immediate bond.
 The lively conversation that ensued, filled with shared challenges and experiences, underscored the common ground they shared across the Atlantic.